 A healthy canine digestive system has the right balance of ‘beneficial’ bacteria, correctly functioning immune cells, and its health is maintained by a diet that is appropriate for the individual.

 The effects of an unhealthy digestive system

-If your dog is suffering with a digestive system which isn't working effectively due to infection, parasites or a chronic condition, they are likely to exhibit the following symptoms:
+If your dog is suffering from digestive sensitivities due to an acute episode (usually caused by the dog eating something they shouldn’t have), parasites or a chronic condition, they are likely to exhibit the following signs:

 - Diarrhea or constipation